 Is it good for you?

-- Parsley is an herb that is traditionally used to support the body's detoxification pathways, such as the kidneys, and there's some research that supports this use (2).
-It is rich in antioxidants, as well as vitamin K and beta carotene, a precursor to vitamin A.
+- Parsley is an herb traditionally used to support the body's detoxification pathways, such as the kidneys, and some research supports this use (2).
+It is rich in antioxidants, vitamin K, and beta carotene, a precursor to vitamin A.

 - Pumpkin seeds are rich in healthy fats as well as minerals such as phosphorus, manganese, magnesium, iron, and zinc.
 They also contain loads of antioxidants, including vitamin E.